 Check for Restrictions

 Canadian homeowners of condominiums or other homes in communities may need to check for any restrictions prior to listing a vacation home for sale.
 Stipulations may include selling a vacation property only during specific times of the year or to work within a company.
 Showing a home to interested buyers may be limited by such regulations or homeowners may be penalized by failing to attend to them.
-It is important to work within any community policies, in Strathcona or elsewhere, to make for a smoother experience when selling a vacation home.
+It is important to work within any community policies, in the Strathcona community or elsewhere, to make for a smoother experience when selling a vacation home.

 Work with an Experienced Agent